 The reason people hate flying is because they have no control over the plane.
-With cars, they are they navigators and are quite capable careening into a ravine.
-But with airplanes, it’s the pilot’s responsibility to crash.
+With cars, they are the navigators and are quite capable careening themselves into a ravine.
+But with airplanes, it’s the pilot’s responsibility to crash the plane.
 That’s what terrifies most people: the lack of participation in their own demise.
 I don’t know how the situation can be resolved.
 It’s not like passengers can sit in the cockpit with the flight crew for consultation.

 CAPTAIN: What do you think, Bill?
 Final approach… radio ahead for clearance?

 BILL: Let’s order some more beer nuts first.

 I think the main reason people hate to fly is because they have no idea what going on.
 As the great Albert Einstein may have said: DEPRIVATION + ANTICIPATION = A WET T-SHIRT